 What is a Marketing and Sales Funnel?

-Before I explain that the marketing and sales funnel is, first let’s start with what marketing is in general.
+Before I explain what the marketing and sales funnel is, first let’s start with what marketing is in general.
 I like to break it down like this:

 Marketing = Matchmaking

 Matchmakers arrange a relationship between two people that hopefully leads to marriage (a long-term relationship).
 After getting to know you, your personality and after getting a good idea of what you’re looking for, matchmakers (a.k.a. great marketers) help you:

 - Present potential dates to you (lead generation)